 If you exercise during a fast, bring a sweet drink (such as a juice box) or a tiny portion of candies with you.
 Because activity might reduce your blood sugar, even more, you’ll want to be prepared to treat it.
 Although most diabetics may exercise properly while fasting, you should avoid doing so excessively, especially in the evening.
 That’s when your chances of developing low blood sugar increase.

-If you’re fasting for Ramadan, have a nutritious breakfast.
+Have a nutritious breakfast, If you’re fasting for Ramadan,.
 Complex carbs and high fiber should be present in the meal.
 At such time, you should also consume enough fluids.

 After a fast, eat a well-balanced meal.
 Make absolutely sure it’s not just carbs.
 A meal that includes protein, fiber, and nutritious carbohydrates will help you maintain a healthy body and blood sugar level at any time, but particularly after fasting.